-The res_dir parameter is used to specify the results directory (e.g. out_dir used for analyse_all).
-If it is not specified analyse_cmpexp will execute analyse_all first.
-The parameter variables can be a semicolon-separated list of variable names (names as used in the log file names) with associate values (separated by an equal sign).
+The variables parameter can be a semicolon-separated list of variable names (names as used in the log file names) with associate values (separated by an equal sign).
 This provide a simple filter, as only experiments are considered where the variable(s) had the value(s) specified.
 Note that the equals (=) must be escaped with backslashes, otherwise Fabric will parse these.

-The parameter source_filter works as explained above.
-While not mandatory to specify, in most cases it should be specified to control for which flows the metrics will be plotted.
-The metric parameter specifies the metric to plot: 'throughput' (default), 'spprtt' or 'tcprtt'.
+The parameter source_filter works as explained in Section VI-D. While not mandatory to specify, in most cases it should be specified to control for which flows the metrics will be plotted.

+3) Plot type: The metric parameter specifies the metric to plot: 'throughput' (default), 'spprtt' or 'tcprtt'.
 The ptype parameter specifies the plot type: 'box' (default), 'mean', or 'median'.
-The out_name parameter allows to specify the file name prefix (as for the other analyse tasks).
-The exp_list parameter allows to specify the list of experiments (as for analyse_all), making it possible to very precisely select which combinations of parameters should be considered.
-For example, we can remove certain parameter values by removing all test IDs with these values from the list passed via exp_list.

-The out_dir parameter allows to specify the output directory (same as for the other analyse tasks).
-The pdf_dir allows to specify the directory for the PDF files (same as for the other analyse tasks).
-The ymin and ymax parameters allow to specify custom minimum and maximum values for the y-axis (as for the other analyse tasks).
+4) Plot scaling, legend and labeling: The ymin and ymax parameters allow to specify custom minimum and maximum values for the y-axis (as for the other analyse tasks).
 The lnames parameter allows to specify the legend names used as list of semicolon-separated strings (as for the other analyse tasks).
 Note, the number of legend strings must the same as the number of source filters.
 By default the legend names are the source filters specified.

 The stime and etime parameters allow to plot data for selected time windows only.
 In contrast to the other tasks this is not zooming (as there is no time axis), but all the data series are actually filtered to only contain values from inside the time window prior to plotting the data.